Luggs123/FFXIV-Model-Exporting/Guides/Main Guide.md

 ## Step 1b: Outfits

 Next, we need to gather info for the gear your character will wear.
+Weapons, in both your main- and off-hands, are beyond the scope of this guide.

 1. Prepare a text document or other scheme for saving and organizing your outfits.
 2. For each outfit, write down the full details in your document.
 You'll want to know the equipment name and, if applicable, the dye applied to it.